Coordinator, Stephen Goforth

 Media Studies

-Special Topics in Interpersonal Communication (topic by permission of the Journalism Certificate director)
+Advanced Topics in Communication (topic by permission of the Journalism Certificate director)

 Media, Religion, and Culture